Pakz001/html5examples/3D/threeTest/Test/Readme.md

 book18 = test with chunk and raycasting hud. (ray.at)<br>
 book19 = Hud using a secondary camera and viewport clipping.<br>
 book21 = World with camera keyboard control and buggy? touch controls.<br>
-book22 - World with canera fpsfly control and collision camera/world.<br>
+book22 - World with camera fpsfly control and collision camera/world.<br>